 However, it is a big deal to the Father.
-He even says to the Israelites that if someone sacrificed a lamb anywhere other than the place He chose, they were to be cut off from the people of God.
+He even says to the Israelites that if someone sacrificed [slaughtered, butchered] a lamb for Passover at any place other than the place He chose, they were to be cut off from the people of God.

 And YHVH spoke to Moses, saying, “Speak to Aaron, to his sons, and to all the children of Israel, and say to them, ‘This is the thing which YHVH has commanded, saying:

 “Whatever man of the house of Israel who kills an ox or lamb or goat in the camp, or who kills it outside the camp, and does not bring it to the door of the tabernacle of meeting to offer an offering to YHVH before the tabernacle of YHVH, the guilt of bloodshed shall be imputed to that man.
 He has shed blood; and that man shall be cut off from among his people, to the end that the children of Israel may bring their sacrifices which they offer in the open field, that they may bring them to YHVH at the door of the tabernacle of meeting, to the priest, and offer them as peace offerings to YHVH.
 And the priest shall sprinkle the blood on the altar of YHVH at the door of the tabernacle of meeting, and burn the fat for a sweet aroma to YHVH.
 They shall no more offer their sacrifices to demons, after whom they have played the harlot.
 This shall be a statute forever for them throughout their generations” ’ (Leviticus 17:1-7).